JiyeonBae/dr-metric-selection/README.md

 ```

 # 2. DR Metric Selection
 A workflow for reducing bias in metric selection for benchmarking dimensionality reduction techniques, using empirical clustering to select sets of evaluation metrics.
+Running the Python scripts in the order listed below will reproduce our entire workflow for metric selection and benchmarking.

 ## Step 1: Projection Generator (`projection.py`)